Interpolating between pair-potential systems: Interpolating between two versions of a binary LJ system

 We finally show in \fig{fig10}(a) that virtually no temperature adjustment is needed in the $\KtoL$ case.
-This important result is consistent with previous extensive simulations carried out at $T=0.37$ at which the system is strongly supercooled; here the KA and mBLJ systems were also found to have virtually the same dynamics \cite{sch20}.
+This important result is consistent with extensive simulations carried out at $T=0.37$ at which the system is strongly supercooled; here the KA and mBLJ systems were also found to have virtually the same dynamics \cite{sch20}.
 The relative variation of the diffusion coefficient and its reduced version are shown in (b) and (c), respectively.
 There is little variation although we note a drop at $\lambda=0.8$ for which we have no explanation.
+Table 1 reports the non-reduced diffusion coefficients for all interpolations.